@tokenring-ai/sandbox

 Key Features

-- Abstract Provider Interface: Extensible interface for implementing different sandbox providers (Docker, Kubernetes, etc.)
+- Abstract Provider Interface for extensibility (Docker, Kubernetes, etc.)

-- State Persistence: Agent state management with persistence and transfer capabilities for agent teams
+- Agent State Integration with persistence and transfer capabilities

 Core Components